ballerina-platform/module-ballerinax-azure-cache-redis/Module.md

 There is only one client provided by Ballerina to interact with Azure Redis Cache.

-1. **azure_redis_cache:Client** - This creates a Azure Redis Cache instance and perform different actions related to managing that instance created
+1. **azure-cache-redis:Client** - This creates a Azure Redis Cache instance and perform different actions related to managing that instance created

 ## Sample

-First, import the `ballerinax/azure_redis_cache` module into the Ballerina project.
+First, import the `ballerinax/azure-cache-redis` module into the Ballerina project.